FREQUENTLY ASKED QUESTIONS

 The appendices of the Accreditation Manual have a wealth of information related to Commission Standards and to definitions of many terms.
 It is wise to become familiar with the types of information found there.

 The National Accreditation Commission staff are always available for questions.
-We want programs to feel confident about the steps they are taking as they move through the process and to feel confident about interpretation of the Standards.
+We want programs to feel confident about the steps they are taking as they move through the process and to feel confident about the interpretation of the Standards.

 Phone calls are answered as they arrive, when possible.
 If your call was not answered, please leave a voicemail.
 Phone messages are returned within 1-2 business days.
 If the program has not received a return call by that time, please call again.

-Feel free to call about questions concerning your program.
+Feel free to call with questions concerning your program.
 We are here to offer assistance.
 Oftentimes, discussing a concern beforehand can decrease anxiety for all involved.

 What is the difference between a time-frame and a two week window?